SickGear/SickGear.Docker/README.md

-# SickGear dockerized
+# SickGear Dockerized Official

-This image aims to be a best practices compliant docker image for SickGear.
+This is the official SickGear Docker repository.
 There are no moving parts inside the image and the image can be invoked with the `--read-only` flag.